alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2020-03-28-intro-cryptography.markdown

 date:   2020-03-28 09:15:16 +0200
 categories: cryptography
 ---
-A very brief introduction to cryptography.
+A very brief introduction to cryptography.This post covers one-time pads, a little bit of random numbers and the Diffie-Hellman algorithm.

 ### One-Time Pads

-A very basic algorithm but virtually unbreakable if properly implemented.
+[One-time pad](https://en.wikipedia.org/wiki/One-time_pad) is a very basic algorithm but virtually unbreakable if properly implemented.
 The idea is simple: given a message and a shared secret, we create an encrypted message based on the formula `encrypted[i] = original[i] + shared_secret[i]`.
 If the `shared_secret` is purely random and the key is not intercepted, the algorithm is virtually impossible to crack.

 However, in practice, we are limited by the following: